 Other stalls include:

 Lavender Food Court is back in quite a different form!
 There are enough good stalls here to make a trip to check out.
-The three things I would specially go there for are the Zhar Leong, Cheesy Gravy Fries and Xiao Long Bao!
+The three things I would specially go there for are the Zhar Leong, Wu Kok and Xiao Long Bao!